tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Important to consider is the "scalability trilemma".
 This phrase, referred to by Vitalik Buterin [[19]], takes into account the potential trade-offs regarding decentralization, security and scalability:

-- **Decentralization** : a core principle on which the majority of the systems are built, taking into account censorship-resistance and ensuring that everyone, without prejudice, is permitted to partake in the decentralized system.
+- **Decentralization:** a core principle on which the majority of the systems are built, taking into account censorship-resistance and ensuring that everyone, without prejudice, is permitted to partake in the decentralized system.
-- **Scalability** : encompasses the ability of the network to process transactions.
+- **Scalability:** encompasses the ability of the network to process transactions.
 Thus, if a public block chain is deemed to be efficient, effective and usable, it should be designed to handle millions of users on the network.
-- **Security** : refers to the immutability of the ledger and takes into account threats of 51% attacks, Sybil attacks and DDoS attacks etc.
+- **Security:** refers to the immutability of the ledger and takes into account threats of 51% attacks, Sybil attacks, DDoS attacks, etc.

 Through the recent development of this ecosystem, most block chains have focused on two of the three factors, namely decentralization and security, at the expense of scalability.
 The primary reason for this is that nodes must reach consensus before transactions can be processed [[19]].

-This report examines proposals considering Byzantine Fault-tolerant (BFT) consensus mechanisms and considers their feasibility and efficiency in meeting the characteristics of scalability, decentralization and security.
-In each instance, the protocol assumptions, reference implementations and discernment on whether the protocol may be used for Tari as a means to maintain the distributed asset state, will be assessed.
+This report examines proposals considering Byzantine Fault-tolerant (BFT) consensus mechanisms, and considers their feasibility and efficiency in meeting the characteristics of scalability, decentralization and security.
+In each instance, the following is assessed:

+- protocol assumptions;

+- reference implementations; and

+- discernment regarding whether the protocol may be used for Tari as a means to maintain the distributed asset state, will be assessed.

-This report discusses several terms and concepts related to consensus mechanisms.
-These include definitions of [Consensus](./Appendix.md#consensus), [Binary Consensus](./Appendix.md#binary-consensus), [Byzantine Fault Tolerance](./Appendix.md#byzantine-fault-tolerance), [Practical Byzantine Fault-tolerant Variants](./Appendix.md#practical-byzantine-fault-tolerant-variants), [Deterministic and Non-deterministic Protocols](./Appendix.md#deterministic-and-non-deterministic-protocols) and [Scalability-performance trade off](./Appendix.md#scalability-performance-trade-off).
-An important characteristic of consensus mechanisms is degrees of synchrony, which range from [Synchrony](./Appendix.md#synchrony), [Partial Synchrony](./Appendix.md#partial-synchrony), [Weak Synchrony](./Appendix.md#weak-synchrony), [Random Synchrony](./Appendix.md#random-synchrony) and [Asynchrony](./Appendix.md#asynchrony), as well as [The Problem with Timing Assumptions](./Appendix.md#the-problem-with-timing-assumptions).
-Definitions of [Denial of Service Attack](./Appendix.md#denial-of-service-attack), [The FLP Impossibility](./Appendix.md#the-flp-impossibility) and [Randomized Agreement](./Appendix.md#randomized-agreement) are also provided.
+[Appendix A](#appendix-a-terminology) of contains terminology related to consensus mechanisms, including definitions of [Consensus](./Appendix.md#consensus); [Binary Consensus](./Appendix.md#binary-consensus); [Byzantine Fault Tolerance](./Appendix.md#byzantine-fault-tolerance); [Practical Byzantine Fault-tolerant Variants](./Appendix.md#practical-byzantine-fault-tolerant-variants); [Deterministic and Non-deterministic Protocols](./Appendix.md#deterministic-and-non-deterministic-protocols); and [Scalability-Performance trade off](./Appendix.md#scalability-performance-trade-off).

+[Appendix B](##appendix-b-timing-assumptions) discusses timing assumptions, including degrees of synchrony, which range from [Synchrony](./Appendix.md#synchrony) and [Partial Synchrony](./Appendix.md#partial-synchrony) to  [Weak Synchrony](./Appendix.md#weak-synchrony), [Random Synchrony](./Appendix.md#random-synchrony) and [Asynchrony](./Appendix.md#asynchrony); as well as the problem with timing assumptions, including [denial of service attack](./Appendix.md#denial-of-service-attack), [the FLP impossibility](./Appendix.md#the-flp-impossibility) and [randomized agreement](./Appendix.md#randomized-agreement).

 ## Brief Survey of Byzantine Fault-tolerant Consensus Mechanisms